stefanZorcic/scaling-book/gpus.md

 {% enddetails %}

 **Other collectives:** AllReduces are still 2x the above cost unless SHARP is enabled.
 NVIDIA sells SHARP-enabled IB switches as well, although not all providers have them.
-AllToAlls have the same cost as above but at the node-level, meaning if we have an N-way AllToAll that spans $M = N / 8$ nodes, the cost is
+AllToAlls do change quite a bit cross-node, since they aren't "hierarchical" in the way AllReduces are.
+If we want to send data from every GPU to every other GPU, we can't use take advantage of the full bisection bandwidth at the node level.
+That means if we have an N-way AllToAll that spans $M = N / 8$ nodes, the cost is

 $$T_\text{AllToAll comms} = \frac{B \cdot (M - 1)}{M^2 \cdot W_\text{node egress}} \approxeq \frac{B}{M \cdot W_\text{node egress}}$$

-This does mean, unlike other collectives, the cost is "spiky" in N, since we go from B / (8 * 450e9) within a single H100 node to $B / (2 \cdot \text{400e9})$ when spanning 2 nodes, a more than 4x degradation.
+which effectively has 50GB/s rather than 400GB/s of bandwidth.
+We go from $B / (8 * \text{450e9})$ within a single H100 node to $B / (2 \cdot \text{400e9})$ when spanning 2 nodes, a more than 4x degradation.

 Here is a summary of the 1024-GPU DGX H100 SuperPod architecture: